krausz2001/CanalPro/README.md

-Automação de anúncios de imóveis pelo CanalPro.
+Automação de anúncios de imóveis no CanalPro.